Restructuring Territory| How to Lessen the Tension

 It’s all in the proof.
 Showing someone that there is opportunity goes a long way.

-5. Transition Plan
+Have a Transition Plan

 This is the area that most sales leaders struggle.
-Most salespeople want to know what happens to the accounts that they have worked and developed but, are no longer part of their new territory.
+Most salespeople want to know what happens to the accounts that they have worked on and developed but, are no longer part of their new territory.
 Because they see it as you’re taking things away from them and messing with their income – there’s going to be a lot of tension.

 Some of the most common tactics with old accounts are: